spring-attic/spring-security-oauth/docs/oauth2.md

 Client details can be updated in a running application by access the underlying store directly (e.g. database tables in the case of `JdbcClientDetailsService`) or through the `ClientDetailsManager` interface (which both implementations of `ClientDetailsService` also implement).

+> NOTE: the schema for the JDBC service is not packaged with the library (because there are too many variations you might like to use in practice), but there is an example you can start from in the [test code in github](https://github.com/spring-projects/spring-security-oauth/blob/master/spring-security-oauth2/src/test/resources/schema.sql).

 ### Managing Tokens

 The [`AuthorizationServerTokenServices`][AuthorizationServerTokenServices] interface defines the operations that are necessary to manage OAuth 2.0 tokens.
 Note the following: